gleb-gusev/Donna-Telegram-Bot/README.md

 **Quotes**

-Just write a message to Donna and get a reply with the favorite quotes.
+Just write a message to Donna and get a reply with the favorite quotes!